National Insurance Act 1911: Background

-Lloyd George followed the example of Germany, which under Chancellor Otto von Bismarck had provided compulsory national insurance against sickness from 1884.
+Lloyd George followed the example of Germany, which under Chancellor Otto von Bismarck had passed the Health Insurance Bill of 1883.
 After visiting Germany in 1908, Lloyd George said in his 1909 Budget speech that Britain should aim to be "putting ourselves in this field on a level with Germany; we should not emulate them only in armaments."
 His measure gave the British working classes the first contributory system of insurance against illness and unemployment.
 The act only applied to wage earners—about 70% of the work force—their families and the unwaged were not covered.

 After first praising the proposal, the Conservatives split, and most voted against it.
 But when returned to office they did not change it.

 Some trade unions who operated their own insurance schemes, and friendly societies who had their own schemes, at first opposed the proposal, but Lloyd George convinced most of them to support it.
 The friendly societies and trade unions were given a major role in administering health insurance.
 Covered workers outside those agencies dealt with the local post office.
 The government picked up responsibility for the basic benefits that the unions and societies had promised, thus greatly helping their financial reserves.

 The act was psychologically important, as it removed the need for unemployed workers to rely on the stigmatised social welfare provisions of the Poor Law.
 This hastened the end of the Poor Law as a social welfare provider: the Poor Law Unions were abolished in 1929, and the administration of poor relief was transferred to the counties and county boroughs.

 Key figures in the implementation of the act included Robert Laurie Morant and especially economist William John Braithwaite, who drafted the details after inspecting the German system.

 The medical profession and the British Medical Association were angry with the law, despite support from some prominent leaders such as Victor Horsley.
 Some critics on the right such as Hilaire Belloc considered the act to be a manifestation of The Servile State, which Belloc criticised in his book of the same name.
 The Spectactor opposed the bill, as did the socialist outlet the New Age.

 The bill was introduced by Lloyd George to Parliament on 4 May 1911.
 On the Third Reading, the government was victorious by a huge majority.
 Most Unionists abstained, although 11 voted against the bill and 9 in favour of it, while the Labour Party was also split, with 32 Labour MPs supporting the government and 5 from the party's socialistic wing voting against.
 In addition, 58 'Redmonite' Irish voted with the government with 7 O'Brienites against it.
 It became law on 16 December 1911, and went into effect on 1 July 1912.
 Collection of contributions began in July 1912, and payments on 15 January 1913.